-Note - Please provide the start and end dates, including month and year, in which minimum qualifications were satisfied.
-A respondent's failure to meet these minimum qualifications will cause their response to be considered non-responsive and their response will be rejected.
+An offeror's failure to meet these minimum prior experience requirements will cause their proposal to be considered non-responsive and rejected.

-SEC.
+Sec.
 1.05 REQUIRED REVIEW

 Offerors should carefully review this solicitation for defects and questionable or objectionable material.
-Comments concerning defects and objectionable material must be made in writing and received by the procurement officer at least ten days before the deadline for receipt of proposals.
+Comments concerning defects and questionable or objectionable material should be made in writing and received by the procurement officer at least ten days before the deadline for receipt of proposals.
 This will allow time for the issuance of any necessary amendments.
-It will also help prevent the opening of a defective solicitation and exposure of offeror's proposals upon which award could not be made.
-Protests based on any omission or error, or on the content of the solicitation, will be disallowed if these faults have not been brought to the attention of the procurement officer, in writing, at least ten days before the deadline for receipt of proposals.
+It will also help prevent the opening of a defective proposal and exposure of offeror's proposals upon which award could not be made.

-SEC.
+Sec.
 1.06 QUESTIONS PRIOR TO DEADLINE FOR RECEIPT OF PROPOSALS

-All questions must be in writing and directed to the procurement officer.
+Questions must be submitted in writing and directed to the procurement officer.
 The interested party must confirm telephone conversations in writing.
+Questions must be received no later than 12 noon on March 31, 2020.

 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the RFP.
-These questions may be answered over the telephone.
 Other questions may be more complex and may require a written amendment to the RFP.
 The procurement officer will make that decision.
+All questions are requested in writing to the below: